25Ericcheong/name-sorter/README.md

 ```

-This program will only work if the following file - names.txt is located in the same directory (/src/main/resources) as the program and will then output the sorted text file in the same directory as the program (/src/main/resources) called names-sorted.txt
+This program will only work if the following file - names.txt is located in the same directory (/src/main/resources) as the program and will then output the sorted text file in the same directory as the program (/src/main/resources) called names-sorted.txt.

+All test cases were executed on IntelliJ IDEA